 - 1/2 teaspoon ground black pepper

-In a large pot cover potatoes with water.
-Add salt, cover and bring to a boil.
-Once it begins to boil remove lid and reduce heat.
+- In a large pot cover potatoes with water.
+Add 1 tsp of the salt, cover, and bring to a boil.
+Once it begins to boil remove the lid and reduce the heat.
 Cook until potatoes are tender.

-In a large deep frying pan melt butter over medium heat until it starts to brown.
+- In a large deep frying pan melt 1/3 cup butter over medium heat until it starts to brown.

-Add cabbage, salt, and pepper and stir fry the cabbage until tender about 8 minutes.
+- Your pan will be slick from the brown butter.
+Add 1 tablespoon of butter to the pan to fry the cabbage.
+Add cabbage, 1 tsp salt, and pepper and stir fry the cabbage until tender and edges are caramelized; about 8 minutes.

-Pour in remaining brown butter.
+- Pour in brown butter.
 If there is foam on top of the butter take a spoon and skim the top removing the foam.